google/llvm-premerge-checks/scripts/metrics/README.md

       afterwards.
 This would indicate that a bug was found and fixed during the code review phase.
     * Number of reverts on master.
-This indicates that something was broken on master that slipped through the pre-merge tests.
+This indicates that something was broken on master that slipped through the pre-merge tests or was submitted without any review.

 * Users and behavior - Interesting to see and useful to adapt our approach.
     * Percentage of commits to master that went through Phabricator.